MinhND2301/Google-Cloud-Professional-Data-Engineer-Study-Edition/README.md

 **Memorize:** `A) Use a Pub/Sub push subscription to trigger a Cloud Function to pass the data to the Python API.`

-**Quick reason:** Use a Pub/Sub push subscription to trigger a Cloud Function to pass the data to the Python API.

 <details>
 <summary>Full explanation</summary>